danguetta/danguetta.github.io/_pages/xlkitlearn_manual.md

 ## Specifying a Predictive Model

+XLKitLearn predictive models comprise two main ingredients:
+  - The predictive model to be used, and any parameters required to fit this model.
+  - The variable that needs to be predicted (the dependent variable) as well as the variables that should be used to predict it (the independent variables).

+The model can be selected among [models avilable](#supported-predictive-models) in the "model" dropdown, and its parameters can be specified in the "Parameter(s)" box below.

-To fit a predictive model, XLKitLearn needs to know the variable that needs to be predicted (the dependent variable) as well as the variables that should be used to predict it (the independent variables).
-XLKitLearn leverages the [patsy](https://patsy.readthedocs.io/en/latest/) library to allow the specification of these variables as a _Patsy formula_ (similar but not identical to [R](https://www.r-project.org/)-style formulas).
+To specify the dependent and independent variables, XLKitLearn leverages the [patsy](https://patsy.readthedocs.io/en/latest/) library to allow the specification of these variables as a _Patsy formula_ (similar but not identical to [R](https://www.r-project.org/)-style formulas).
 It also adds a number of [features](#advanced-xlkitlearn-formulas) above and beyond those available in Patsy.

 The basic structure of each formula is as follows:
 ```[Dependent Variable] ~ [Independent Variable 1] + [Independent Var.
 2] + ...```